justinhartman/imdb-app/README.md

    - [ ] `API_PORT=3000` - replace `3000` with the port you want the node server to run on.
    - [ ] `APP_URL=binger.uk` - replace `binger.uk` with your website/app's live URL.
 5. Start the application by running `yarn start`.

-## Linting

-- Run `yarn lint` to type-check all TypeScript files using the TypeScript compiler in no-emit mode and lint EJS templates.
-- Run `yarn lint:ts` to type-check only the TypeScript files.

-## Testing and Coverage

-- Run `yarn test` to execute the test suite.
-- Run `yarn test:coverage` to generate coverage for the entire project.
-A summary will be printed to the console and full reports will be written to the `coverage/` folder (HTML, lcov, text).
-- To focus on the passport tests while still producing project-wide coverage, run: `yarn test:coverage:passport`.
-This will execute `config/passport.spec.ts` and show you how much of `config/passport.ts` (and the rest of the project) is covered.
-- Run `yarn lint:ejs` to lint EJS templates.

 ### Nginx and Systemd Server Setup